andrewsheppard8/asheppard-geojourney_website/README.md

 # asheppard-geojourney_Website

 I am going on a big trip through Asia and I want to practice creating an API using Flask.
-And then it completely took on a mind of its own.
-This is practice creating/managing spatial information.
-It is very much a work in progress.
+That was the start, anyway.
+Now it is much more than that.

+It now includes muliple databases, authentication, image clean up/optimization, usese Leaflet, Cesium and Map Libre.
+It is fully updatable within the browser.

+I am in the process of creating a site update page to track continuing updates to the site.
+Bu

 Some minor things I always forget: